 Once a potential bleaching event is detected, a management plan should be implemented to reduce the impacts of bleaching.
 For further information on coral bleaching refer to https://legacy-oceanportal.spc.int/portal/help/about_coralbleaching.pdf

 Sea Level Outlook

-Below normal sea level is likely for most of the Fiji Group, while near normal sea level is likely for Rotuma during January to March 2026 period.
+Sea level is likely to be below normal for most of the Fiji Group, while above normal sea level is likely for Rotuma during February to April 2026 period.